MilesCranmer/PySR/docs/tuning.md

 8. I typically don't use `maxdepth`, but if I do, I set it strictly, while also leaving a bit of room for exploration. e.g., if you want a final equation limited to a depth of `5`, you might set this to `6` or `7`, so that it has a bit of room to explore.
 9. Set `parsimony` equal to about the minimum loss you would expect, divided by 5-10. e.g., if you expect the final equation to have a loss of `0.001`, you might set `parsimony=0.0001`.
 10. Set `weight_optimize` to some larger value, maybe `0.001`.
 This is very important if `ncycles_per_iteration` is large, so that optimization happens more frequently.
-11. Set `bumper` to `True`.
-This turns on bump allocation but is experimental.
-It should give you a nice 20% speedup.
+11. Set `turbo` to `True`.
+This turns on advanced loop vectorization, but is still quite experimental.
+It should give you a nice 20% or more speedup.
 12. For final runs, after I have tuned everything, I typically set `niterations` to some very large value, and just let it run for a week until my job finishes (genetic algorithms tend not to converge, they can look like they settle down, but then find a new family of expression, and explore a new space).
 If I am satisfied with the current equations (which are visible either in the terminal or in the saved csv file), I quit the job early.

 Since I am running in IPython, I can just hit `q` and then `<enter>` to stop the job, tweak the hyperparameters, and then start the search again.